 Do I have to pay a subscription to use Squawka?Squawka is completely free to use, as often as you like.

 Can I watch live matches on Squawka?Squawka does not stream live matches.
 It is a second screen platform designed to deliver in-game statistics and to allow fans to chat to one another while the game is being played.

 Where does the data come from?We take our data from Opta, the providers of the most comprehensive football database on the planet.
 We then process this data to provide our users with action views of what is actually happening on the pitch.

-How regularly is the data updated during a game?Opta send us data in every break in play – goals, fouls, throw ins, goal kicks etc. This is approximately an average of every 40 seconds.
+How regularly is the data updated during a game?Opta send us data in every break in play – goals, fouls, throw-ins, goal kicks etc. This is approximately an average of every 40 seconds.
 We then crunch the data and send it out to you across all our tools in real-time.